mjhaller/bowling-service/README.md

 # Caveats

-- In memory scoring only (no persistence)
+- In memory scoring only (no persistence, but model is annotated for relational db)
 - No UI
 - No support for editing existing frames
 - Basic REST API